There comes in a time in every marketer’s career when they involuntarily shriek, “Save us from cat videos!”

 - Event marketing: Companies like Marketo use a Video Hub to organize videos for events and summits.

-- Showcase a feature: Group videos together to demonstrate use cases and benefits, like Vidyard does with personalized video.
+- Showcase a feature: Group videos together to demonstrate use cases and benefits, like Vidyard does with our Fast Forward on-demand content.

 - Publish videos faster: Marketing automation software company Act-on used Video Hubs to reduce the process of adding new videos down to three clicks.